Lakeview Colony, South Dakota

 Lakeview Colony is a Hutterite colony and census-designated place (CDP) within the Yankton Indian Reservation in Charles Mix County, South Dakota, United States.
 It was first listed as a CDP prior to the 2020 census.
 The population of the CDP was 0 at the 2020 census.

 It is in the central part of the county, 8 mi northeast of the city of Lake Andes, the county seat.
 It overlooks Lake Andes, a natural water body which lies 2 mi to the east.

 Demographics

+Education

+The school district is Andes Central School District 11-1.